-Rolling up tobacco or cannabis gives you a customizable smoking experience.
-As the user, you control the paper and you decide on the type, and the amount, of product to use.
+Rolling Papers and Wraps, everything you need to know.
+When you roll your own tobacco or cannabis, it gives you a customizable smoking experience.
+As the user, you control your paper and you decide on type, and amount, of product to use.
 Many people love pre-rolled tubes, however, there is absolutely nothing quite like rolling your own.

-They have different characteristics: the taste, burn, smoke quality and the way you roll them.
-While some smokers prefer using papers, others dedicate themselves to using rolling wraps.
-Rolling cannabis or tobacco gives the user a customizable and personalized smoking experience.
+All have different characteristics: the taste, burn, smoke quality and the way you roll them.
+Some smokers prefer using papers, while others dedicate themselves to using rolling wraps.

-These papers are thin, but definitely strong enough to provide support for your tobacco or your finely ground cannabis during the entire rolling process.
+Typically, rolling papers are thin but definitely strong enough to provide support for your tobacco or your finely ground cannabis during the entire rolling process.

-Many people overlook the quality and thickness of their smoking paper, but these factors will determine how well your roll will smoke and burn.
+People overlook the quality and thickness of their smoking paper, but these factors will determine how well your roll will smoke and burn.
 For a beginner, it’s best you get a thicker rolling paper, especially when you’re just learning how to roll.
-These heavier papers will not rip when rolling and they burn slower than thinner papers.
+Heavier papers will not rip when rolling and they burn slower than thinner papers.

-- The user gets the natural flavor of your tobacco or cannabis
+- • User gets the natural flavor of the tobacco or cannabis

-- They give the user control over his or her smoking experience
+- • Give the user control over his or her smoking experience

 - Compared to wraps, rolling papers offer more paper per pack

-- Papers can burn faster than wraps if prepared poorly or incorrectly
+- • Burn faster than wraps if prepared poorly or incorrectly

-- It can also require a bit of dexterity
+- • Can also require a bit of dexterity and practice

-A rolling wrap…also known as a cigar, blunt or hemp wrap…is a type of wrap that can hold either cannabis or tobacco together much like a cigar.
-In simple words, rolling wraps are an imitation of a real cigar.
+A wrap…also known as a cigar, blunt, or hemp wrap…is a type of material that can hold either cannabis or tobacco together much like a cigar.
+In simple words, wraps are an imitation of a real cigar.

-Many times, users who have been rolling for a long time like to expand the potency of their product, mainly cannabis, by adding wax to the outer layer of the roll.
-This little trick is called twax blunt.
+At times, users who have been rolling for a long time like to expand the potency of their product, mainly cannabis, by adding wax to the outer layer of the roll.
+Check it out…this little trick is called a twax blunt.
 Remember, if you are a new to the art of rolling…you might want to hold off on this trick for now.

-- Can easily be shared among friends or smaller crowds
+- • Easily shared among friends or smaller crowds

-- Can cause harsh smoke on your lungs
+- • Might cause harsh smoke on your lungs